The Somatic Defilement

 The Somatic Defilement is the debut studio album by American deathcore band Whitechapel.
 The album was released on July 31, 2007, through Candlelight Records and is their only release through this label before their move to Metal Blade the following year.
 It is the only album to feature guitarist Brandon Cagle.
+The album was re-issued on April 16, 2013.